OriPekelman/prestashop-module/README.md

 To manually remove the plugin data from the prestashop database:

-    DELETE FROM configuration WHERE name LIKE 'JIRAFE%';
+    DELETE FROM ps_configuration WHERE name LIKE 'JIRAFE%';
-    DELETE FROM module WHERE name = 'jirafe';
+    DELETE FROM ps_module WHERE name = 'jirafe';

 To remove the module from the prestashop platform: